pts/oix-wcfd32/README.md

   for example it doesn't have printf(...)* or *strlen(...)*, so apparently the Watcom tools used other libs (parts of the Watcom C runtime library).

-* The DOS extender and OSI implementation for 32-bit DOS in *w32run.exe*.
+* The DOS extender and OIX implementation for 32-bit DOS in *w32run.exe*.
   This has never been part of OpenWatcom even though it is mentioned in the OpenWatcom 1.0 sources.
 It was part of Watcom C/C++ 10.0b, but not 10.0c.
   Apparently lots of the source code of the DOS extender is available in